-*The specific values of the large-scale channel parameters highlighted in the table above, a number of parameters used for fast fading generation (e.g. per cluster shadowing, angles of arrival/departure), and the traffic dynamics (e.g. scheduled users per TTI, packet times of arrival for the FTP3 scenario) vary per simulation drop, since independent realizations of the random variables involved in their definition are generated per drop.
-The aggregation of results of many drops is used to build the CDFs.

-One simulation (i.e. see Cumulative Density Function (CDF) graphs) is composed by multiple drops, where each drop is the realization of the statistical channel model.
-Each drop is built as a time evolution series, with a given traffic pattern.
-The initialization of the channel model and traffic variables is based on random seeds, which are chosen based on the Monte Carlo method.
+One simulation (i.e. see Cumulative Density Function (CDF) graphs) is composed by multiple drops where each drop is the realisation of the statistical channel model.
+Each drop is built as a time evolution series with a given traffic pattern.
+The initialisation of the channel model and traffic variables is based on random seeds which are chosen based on the Monte Carlo method.

 The CDF results are composed by a relative low amount of drops i.e. 15.
 Whereas statistical analysis usually demands a further level of iteration, the high amount of Access Point (AP) and Home Outdoor Unit (HOU) units, and the smoothness of the results indicates that this assumption is correct.
-The nature of the scenarios, where links are static (as result of the fixed position of the units), reduces the randomness of the channel, as usually it is the mobility characteristic that creates the biggest variance in wireless environments.
+Where links are static (as result of the fixed position of the units), the nature of the scenarios, , reduces the randomness of the channel as usually it is the mobility characteristic that creates the biggest variance in wireless environments.

 FS and MGWS access systems